AmandaWelk/react-i-ii-review/state.md

 Discuss these questions as a group

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?
+- No because we need state

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+- Pros
+  - We would not have to bind our function
+- Cons
+  - Depending on the amount or complexity of the codebase, arrow functions could make things less readable at first glance

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?
+- Just because render runs doesn't mean the whole DOM or even part of it is being re-rendered. (yay virtual DOM)